-|Construction Site and Storm Water Runoff||Compliance with the CGP||Develop and implement plan to ensure compliance, and require contractors to comply with the CGP.|
+|Construction Site and Stormwater Runoff||Compliance with the CGP||Develop and implement plan to ensure and monitor compliance and require contractors to comply with the CGP.|

-|Public Education, Outreach, Involvement and Participation||Don't Mess with Texas Programs||Continue Don't Mess with Texas programs, which may include Adopt-a-Highway, Campus Cleanup, Road Touch, and trash-off efforts.|
+|Public Education, Outreach and Involvement||Don't Mess with Texas Programs||Continue Don't Mess with Texas programs, including Adopt-a-Highway and the Texas Trash-Off.|

 |Monitoring and Screening Programs||Dry Weather Screening

 ||Utilize Advanced Outfall Tracking System (AOTS).

-TxDOT invites the public to ask questions about the Storm Water Management Program.
+TxDOT invites the public to ask questions about the Stormwater Management Program.
 Contact us with questions or to request additional information.
-Information is also available on how you and your family can help prevent storm water pollution.
+Information is also available on how you and your family can help prevent stormwater pollution.